Nekomata: Mountain nekomata

-In Etchū Province (now Toyama Prefecture), in Aizu, at Nekomatayama said to be where nekomata would devour humans (now Fukushima Prefecture), nekomata that shapeshift into humans and deceive people, like Mount Nekomadake, the legends sometimes are named after the name of the associated mountain.
-Regarding Nekomatayama and altogether disregarding folklore, there are in fact large cats that attack humans.
+At Mount Nekomata (猫又山, Nekomatayama) in Etchū Province (today Toyama Prefecture), nekomata were said to devour humans.
+Legends are sometimes named after their associated mountains, such as Mount Nekomadake.
+There are indeed large cats at Mount Nekomata that attack humans.

 Domestic cat nekomata

-At the same time, in the Kokon Chomonjū of the Kamakura period, in the story "Kankyō Hōin (観教法印)", an old cat raised in a villa on a mountain precipice held a secret treasure, a protective sword, in its mouth and ran away.
-People chased the cat, but it disguised itself and left behind the thought of the cat becoming a monster.
-In the aforementioned "Tsurezuregusa", in addition to nekomata that conceal themselves in the mountains, there are descriptions of pet cats that grow old, transform, and eat and abduct people.
+At the same time, in the setsuwa collection Kokon Chomonjū, in the story "Kankyō Hōin (観教法印)", an old cat raised in a villa on a mountain precipice held a secret treasure, a protective sword, in its mouth and ran away.
+People chased the cat, but it disguised itself.
+In the aforementioned Tsurezuregusa, aside from nekomata that conceal themselves in the mountains, there are descriptions of pet cats that grow old, transform, and eat and abduct people.

 Since the Edo period, it has become generally believed that domestic cats turn into nekomata as they grow old, and mountainous nekomata have come to be interpreted as cats that have run away to live in the mountains.
-As a result, throughout Japan a folk belief developed that cats should not be kept for long periods.
+As a result, throughout Japan, a folk belief developed that cats should not be kept for long periods.